Recruiters or AI – Who Will Be the Master Populace?

 The pace of change and rapid release of job-impacting technologies are accelerating in both the real and digital worlds.
 We know that, although previous industrial revolutions have all been newsworthy, none will compare to this imminent fourth revolution.
 “First, break all the rules” has taken on a new meaning and is the cornerstone of disruptive business practices, processes and inherently the people challenging status quo.
 Curiosity brings new value, but change management is the new currency.

-“You can’t just be looking at automation of the workforce.
+I take great solace from Michael’s recent comments, “You can’t just be looking at automation of the workforce.
 You have to be looking at a three-pronged strategy: automation, augmentation and addition.”
 Yes, change is upon us, but the real benefit evolving from AI is talent acquisition's opportunity to spend more time executing and refining the “valuable” people stuff – leaving the mundane and routine aspects of data entry, retail check out or picking and packing to machines.

-Further, managing economist at CEBR, David Whitaker, states“Human effort becomes more valuable as it is focused on higher-level tasks, creativity, know-how, and thinking ...
+Further, managing economist at CEBR, David Whitaker, states: “Human effort becomes more valuable as it is focused on higher-level tasks, creativity, know-how, and thinking ...
 There is clear evidence that points toward robotic automation in many cases being a complement for human labor, rather than a direct substitute.”
 As our children experience new age learning, leverage devices and work across numerous digital domains, we will see AI contributing to an increase in jobs.
 In fact, as much as 65 percent of the jobs our children might undertake don’t even exist today.

 In the words of Erik Brynjolfsson, Director of the MIT Initiative on the Digital Economy: “Racing with the machine beats racing against the machine.”
 Rest assured, there is not a troop of machines ready to march into HR or recruitment.
 The craft of the recruiter is not under threat any time soon.
 However, it is vital we continue to re-define the meaning of “value”, improve the agility of our recruitment teams, and race with the evolving talent industry; it is both urgent and will be at the very core of conversation not in the coming years but the days, even hours ahead.